 However, intellectualising and/ or verbalising your issues are one thing, but processing them and grieving through them are a different other ball game.

 Now, if you’re wondering if you are depressed and need therapy, here is a simple, helpful checklist I stole from Mark Manson’s article.

 Through therapy, you’re forced ask better questions:

 Here’s a catch 22: If you’re constantly wanting to better yourself, doesn’t that stem from the belief that you aren’t already good enough?

 Psychotherapy can help you:

 There are tons of other benefits, however, these are the main ones that helped me in my life.

 Through therapy, you start digging into your past: your emotional development and your childhood.
-Perhaps you always find yourself in toxic romantic relationships in your life or get uncontrollably angry when someone criticises you on something minor, then perhaps there’s an unresolved emotion or belief there that you aren’t conscious about.
+Perhaps you always find yourself in toxic romantic relationships or get uncontrollably angry when someone criticises you on something minor, then perhaps there’s an unresolved emotion or belief there that you aren’t conscious about.